-AB Biotechnologies, Baxter Biopharma Solutions, Cook Medical, Catalent (formerly Cook Pharmica) and Singota
+AB Biotechnologies, Baxter Biopharma Solutions, Cook Medical, Catalent (formerly Cook Pharmica), Eli Lilly, and Singota

 Rapid expansion of the biotechnology industry in south central Indiana demands a highly-trained workforce and the biotechnology program at Ivy Tech Bloomington has partnered with local employers to ensure a competent workforce by using its state of the art labs for hands on training and industry-tailored curricula.
 A recommended path to the AAS degree in biotechnology is to complete one of the three certificates while working toward the degree.
 The certificates are designed to provide gateways toward entry level biotechnology careers existing in the local industry.